Kruševlje: Serb village

 The earliest appearance of this settlement is recorded by Hungarians in 1520 as Körtvélyes, and again in 1598 as Kruševlje in some Turkish lists, but it is certainly evident that it existed even earlier.
 During the Late Middle Ages (14th-16th century) it was populated with Serb nomads and cattle-breeders, a number of whom lived there only temporarily and built a few small wooden-or mudd-cottages and huts.

 During the Ottoman rule (1541–1687) the village of Kruševlje was populated by ethnic Serbs and the nearest Turkish stronghold was in Sombor, about 12 miles to the south, but living there was hard and dangerous, because the Turks were cruel and ruthless to all those who did not or could not pay all the taxes, that they demanded.
 All the Hungarian and a lot of Serb population of all southern parts of the Pannonian Plain that were administered by the Kingdom of Hungary fled to the north before the Turks arrived and Kruševlje was also deserted by the time.

 It was resettled by a dozen or so Serb cattle-breeders, but they again had to flee in 1598 when the whole area was devastated by the Tatar forces, arriving there as Turkish vassals.
-It was then, in 1598 that the village of Kruševlje is recorded for the first time, mentioning its inhabitants as Turkish serfs and tenantfarmers who fled with their village-leader named Mihajlo to the town of Esztergom in the northern part of Hungary.
+It was then in that same year, that the village of Kruševlje is recorded for the first time, mentioning its inhabitants as Turkish serfs and tenantfarmers who fled with their village-leader named Mihajlo to the town of Esztergom in the northern part of Hungary.

-It was resettled again some years later, and in 1633 it was recorded as a small Serb village.
+It was resettled again some years later, and in 1633, it was recorded as a small Serb village.
 It was mentioned also in 1650, when the inhabitants of Kruševlje were paying some 12 Forints taxation to the Archbishopric of Kalocsa.
 In 1654, it is written, that the Hungarian Palatinate, Count Wesselényi rewards János Darvas with the Kruševlje estate to be his beneficiary for life, as he was the Serbian vice-mayor of the Hungarian town of Nagrad near Pest.

 Again in 1659, there is another mentioning of Kruševlje benefactors, Peter Patay and Đuro Dulo.
-In 1658 it was György Szalatanyi.
+In the year before, it was György Szalatanyi.
 Everything was of course, only symbolical.
 The Turks were banished from most of the Pannonian Plain during the Great Turkish War (1683–1699), and Kruševlje itself came under Habsburg rule with the complete Bačka area in September 1687 by the victorious troops under the Imperial Prince Eugene of Savoy.